Here is a copy of the rules for Storm Dragons.

 The person challenged must yield.
 Challenge is about control.
 If you cannot take control by having a larger battle strength number than the challenger, you cannot defeat the challenge.

 What happens to the dragons from the person who *wins* the challenge?

-They go into the challenger’s victory pile.
+They go into the winner’s victory pile.

 What happens when we’ve gone through our 20 card deck?

 If you have any cards in your discard pile, shuffle them and make a new draw pile.

 When someone draws the last card from their draw pile and their discard pile is empty, the current round of battle becomes the last.
 Play to the end of the battle round.
 Any players who still have cards in their hand, their draw and/or discard piles will add those cards to their victory pile.
 Cards from the final battle will go to the winner of the round, as usual.

 The Storm Caller says: “Take 1 [storm] from enemy storm front.
 Add to your storm front.”
 Does this mean I take a storm from an enemy and then I add a storm from my hand to my storm front?